calaldees/teachingWorkshops/teacherTraining/assessment.md

         * Only accept student work when it is of a specific quality.
 You might only give one grade, an A. Students are expected to continue to redraft and resubmit their work as many times as necessary in order to achieve an A. The overall grade is then determined by the number of As.
     3. +, –, = (Plus, Minus, Equals)
         * Mark student work in relation to previous work.
 If the latest work is of the same quality as the last, it receives an ‘=’, if it is better than the last, it receives a ‘+’, and if it is not as good as the last, it receives a ‘–‘.
     4. Responding to marking
         * Write your teacher feedback, signed and dated, at the start of the exercise book.
 Students then make an appropriate response below the teacher feedback, including where to find any redrafting.
 Do not mark the next piece of work until the student has responded to the last feedback provided.
     5. Focused marking
         * Mark student work against one or two specific criteria, even though there may be many criteria that could be marked.
 This allows you to provide more focused and detailed feedback on these criteria than if everything was marked.
 The grade-book contains the skill marked rather than the title of the work set.
     6. Find and fix your mistakes
         * Instead of marking answers as correct or incorrect, tell the students the number of answers that were wrong.
 Give them time in class to find and correct their mistakes, either individually or in groups.
     7. Margin marking
         * Instead of marking each spelling or grammar mistake on essays, place a mark in the margin.
-Students then find their own mistakes and correct them.
+Students then find their own mistakes and correct them
     8. Traffic lights
         * Give students a RED, AMBER or GREEN mark for a piece of work.
 All RED and AMBER work can be redrafted in an attempt to achieve a GREEN mark.
-The final grade is calculated from the number of GREEN and AMBER marks.
+The final grade is calculated from the number of GREEN and AMBER marks
     9. Aim for the next level
         * Students identify areas of improvement by comparing their work to exemplars at the next level of achievement.
 Students realize that they need to set themselves higher standards.
 Able students find that they can improve a good piece of work.
     10. Match comments to work